My Story, and How it Can be Yours

-- The work that I do at my day job for Dr. Bruce Alberts and Ron Vale (iBiology.org).
-Even though science is not my personal passion, both of these great science leaders light my path by totally living in their path of joy, and being good people doing good work for the world.
+- My work, before I retired early, for Dr. Bruce Alberts and Ron Vale (iBiology.org).
+Even though science is not my personal passion, both of these great science leaders lit my path by totally living in their path of joy, and being good people doing good work for the world.

 My greatest teacher

 His Holiness the Dalai Lama